nandyhsu/dl-demo/README.md

 ## How to Run
 **Requirements**
 - Java 8
+- JAVA_HOME environment variable pointing correctly to Java8 folder
+- PATH environment variable pointing correctly to Java8\bin folder

 **Steps to Run Application**
 1. Download the repository as a zip file
 2. Extract the project
 3. Open the command line and navigate to the deliveryservice project folder
-4. run the command mvnw spring-boot:run
+4. run the command ```mvnw spring-boot:run```

 ## Project Overview
 **Main Project Structure**